Crate Training German Shepherd Puppy for Beginners: Simple Schedules and Housebreaking Tips

 Does crate training help with biting and chewing?

-Troubleshooting Whining, Barking, and Anxiety
+Troubleshooting Whining Barking and Anxiety

 • Move the crate closer to your bed at night